-The Executive Director bears final authority and responsibility for staff recruitment, evaluations and promotions, discipline management and terminations, as well as other personnel matters in accordance with System policies; bears responsibility for maintaining written System personnel evaluation records; establishes and maintains a Human Resources system for personnel.
+The Executive Director bears final authority and responsibility for personnel matters in accordance with RAILS' policies.
+Staff recruitment, evaluations and promotions, discipline management and terminations, as well as other personnel related activities, are conducted through the Human Resources department in accordance with RAILS' policies.
+The Human Resources department also maintains written RAILS' personnel evaluation records and establishes and maintains a Human Resources system for personnel.